yodertv/DynamicTree/README.md

 - Note tumbleweed tree in docs
 - Can it be recreated?
 Treat angles delta as string concat rather than addition.
 - Updated length input for more granularity.
 - Worked hard at using a loop to create watches on my treeVars collection.
 Switched from array to collection and discovered that the order of a collection is not defined.
 Never noticed this before.
 Do I care about the order of the sliders?
-If I do I'll need to go back to an array.
+In the end I switched back to an array.
 - Created the slider list watches with and angular.forEach.
 Now I can extend the variables at will.
 - Add clear and redraw to slider value set event.
 Still considering if this is a good feature.
 So I ...
 - added a toggle switch to control dynamic re-draw on slider change vs. manual clear + draw.
 Clear and draw are not toggled so that the same tree can be redrawn.
 - Added default list, but sliders are not updating.
 The tree is drawn as expected.

-##Bugs:
-1 - Adding checkbox input pushed the title to the next line.
-Originally title and menu on the same page.

 ##Backlog:
 - Add seperate left and right Alpha variable for each of angle, width, and length.
 This allows goofy tree by input.